EU Licensed4.8/5

 Usage & Dosage

-In patients with significant hepatic impairment or severe renal impairment (GFR below 30 mL/min), dose reduction to 2 mg once daily (using the immediate-release formulation) is recommended, or specialist guidance should be sought.
-In patients known to be taking potent CYP3A4 inhibitors such as ketoconazole, itraconazole, or erythromycin, the dose should be reduced to 2 mg once daily due to increased tolterodine plasma concentrations.
+In patients with significant hepatic impairment or severe renal impairment (GFR below 30 mL/min), the dose should be reduced to 1 mg twice daily (immediate-release) or 2 mg once daily (extended-release).

 Side Effects